rossdrew/emuRox/README.md

  - A Dev.to blog post on [Functional Enums in Java](https://dev.to/rossdrew/functional-enums-in-java-34o1)

 ## Get involved
-Found my project interesting or used it in some way?
-Contribute by showing your appreciation with a [frosty beverage](https://beerpay.io/rossdrew/emuRox).
-In my case this will go towards an [Old Fashioned](https://www.instagram.com/p/BUzyDHOAzkI/?taken-by=ross_drew) but as far as I'm aware there is no Spirit/Bourbon/WhiskeyPay.
+Beerpay seems to have died so no contribution method.
+I'll look into replacing it.

-Or even [make a feature suggestion](https://beerpay.io/rossdrew/emuRox?focus=wish) if you are so inclined.
+For now, [make a feature suggestion](https://beerpay.io/rossdrew/emuRox?focus=wish) if you are so inclined.

 Lastly, feel free to volunteer solutions, fixes, improvements, pull requests, documentation, technology suggestions.
 If you are a JavaFX/Swing guru, I'd love to see a better UI on this.
 Just note that I'm trying to make this, as well as a working project, a highly tested, nice codebase to work on.